 The WHEEL MONITOR® INC., Reverse-A-MaticTM RM50 is supplied power from the center pin of the 7 way plug.
-The Operation and Installation Manual can be found on our website at http://www.trinitytrailer.com.
+The Operation and Installation Manual can be found on the CD included with this manual.

 Figure 66 - Suspension Control Components and Locations